-Jean-Robert Leguey-Feilleux, Professor of Political Science at Saint Louis University, specializes in international relations, diplomatic method, and Middle East politics.
+Jean-Robert Leguey-Feilleux, Emeritus Professor of Political Science at Saint Louis University, specializes in international relations, diplomatic method, and Middle East politics.

 Education and Background.
 Dr. Leguey-Feilleux was educated in France, received a Diplome d'Enseignement Commercial Superieur (corresponding to a U.S. Masters degree in economics and business administration) from l'Ecole superieure de Commerce de Marseille and a Diplome Superieur d'Etudes Coloniales, Marseilles, France.
 He came to the United States as a Fulbright Scholar, received an M.A. in Political Science and Economics at the University of Florida, and a Ph.D. in Political Science and International Relations from Georgetown University.